 Once you are fully enrolled and have started your course, you will be accessing WMG's student intranet which is full of information.
 In the meantime, you we hope you find the information below helpful:

-The 20/21 academic year begins on Monday 5th October 2020.
-Postgraduate study does not follow the usual University term dates; you are expected to be available to attend taught sessions throughout the year, and be based at Warwick from January 2021.
+The 21/22 academic year begins on Monday 4th October 2021.
+Postgraduate study does not follow the usual University term dates; you are expected to be available to attend taught sessions throughout the year.

 The only exceptions are the following dates when the University is closed:

-The WMG Induction commences on Monday 5th October at 9.15am UK BST (British Summer Time) with a welcome event via MS Teams.
-You will get to meet some key staff and ask questions.
-There are a number of activities that you can take part in for the rest of the week whether you are on campus or joining in online.
-Activities include meeting your Course Leader and peers, Student Experience sessions, careers and skills workshops, campus tours, escape room activities and more!
-There will be plenty of opportunity to ask questions, including ata number of Q&A panel sessions.
+The WMG Induction commences on Monday 4th October, details will be confirmed closer to the time, but typical induction events include a Welcome to WMG event, where you will get to meet some key staff and ask questions, a Meet the Course Leader and peers session, Student Experience sessions, careers and skills workshops, campus tours, social events and more!
+There will be plenty of opportunity to ask questions, including at a number of Q&A panel sessions.
 You will also be introduced to the SPA module (Study, Professional and Analytics).
 To complement the online and socially distanced face to face activities, there will be an Induction Moodle* which has a lot of important and really useful information. (*Moodle is Warwick's Virtual Learning Environment)

 Once you are fully enrolled and have completed induction, your personal module schedule will be published via WMG's schedule system.
 This will give your module dates for term 1 only.
 Please note that for some courses the module(s) you will be booked on may depend on whether you are studying remotely during term 1, or are present at Warwick, so if you have not already done so please let us know your expected arrival date here: Arrivals form